Questions = 70 ; time limit = 70 minutes (Correct answer carry one mark and wrong answer carry 0.25 marks), Offline (paper & pen) test

 Directions for Questions 1-4: In each questions below are given two statements followed by two conclusions numbered I and II.
 You have to take the given two statements to be true even if they seem to be at variance from commonly known facts. read the conclusion and then decide which of the given conclusions logically follows from the two given statements, disregarding commonly known facts.

-Conclusions : I Rahul is not a donkey.
+Conclusions : I. Rohit is not a student of my class

 Directions for Questions 5-6: In each questions below are given two statements followed by two conclusions numbered I and II.
 You have to take the given two statements to be true even if they seem to be at variance from commonly known facts. read the conclusion and then decide which of the given conclusions logically follows from the two given statements, disregarding commonly known facts.